 - Regenerative and Stem Cell Technologies

-- Regenerative and stem cell technologies are being used to treat a wide variety of diseases and disorders, including Alzheimer's, heart disease, and spinal cord injuries.
+Regenerative and stem cell technologies can treat a variety of diseases and disorders, including Alzheimer's, heart disease, and spinal cord injuries.
 In this concentration, students take courses in gene therapy, stem cell biology, and stem cell culture laboratory methods.

 - Regulatory Affairs

-- Some students opt to work in regulatory affairs, ensuring an organization's biotechnology research and development is in compliance with various local, state, and federal codes and regulations.
+Some students opt to work in regulatory affairs, ensuring an organization's biotechnology research and development complies with various local, state, and federal codes and regulations.
 Coursework in this area includes clinical trial management, marketing in a regulated environment, and regulatory strategies in biopharmaceuticals.

-Your professional opportunities within the biotechnology industry largely depend on the type of degree you have earned.
-For example, earning an associate degree qualifies you for entry-level roles like biological, medical, or clinical laboratory technician.
+Your professional opportunities within the biotechnology industry largely depend on the type of degree you earn.
+For example, earning an associate degree may qualify you for some entry-level roles, like biological, medical, or clinical laboratory technician.

-Jobs in biotechnology increasingly require additional education, as professionals in this field must conduct experiments, work with large datasets, and develop and use complex medical devices and instruments.
-With a bachelor of science in biotechnology, career options include biomedical engineer or senior biological technician.
+However, jobs in biotechnology increasingly require additional education, as professionals in this field must conduct experiments, work with large datasets, and develop and use complex medical devices and instruments.
+With a bachelor of science in biotechnology, career options include biomedical engineer and senior biological technician.
 Earning a master's degree in biotechnology prepares you for specialized and supervisory roles, such as laboratory manager.

-Finally, while you may find biochemist, biophysicist, or medical scientist opportunities available to individuals holding a master's degree, advancement typically requires a Ph.D. or similar doctoral degree.
-You generally must also hold a doctorate in order to teach or conduct biotechnology research at a college or university, especially if you plan to seek tenure.
+While you may find some biochemist, biophysicist, and medical scientist opportunities available to master's degree-holders, advancement into these positions typically requires a doctorate.
+Additionally, you generally need to hold a doctorate to teach or conduct biotechnology research at a college or university.

 Associate Degree in Biotechnology

-An associate degree can serve as a bridge to a bachelor's, which is generally the minimum requirement for most jobs in the field.
-Many public colleges and universities hold transfer agreements with community colleges in their state, making it easy to apply credits from your associate degree toward a program at a four-year institution.
+An associate degree can serve as a bridge to a bachelor's, which is the minimum requirement for most jobs in the field.
+Many public colleges and universities maintain transfer agreements with community colleges in their state, making it easier to apply credits from your associate degree toward a program at a four-year institution.